-We have declared aggregate per share quarterly cash dividends totaling \$0.70, \$0.70 and \$0.67 for the years ended November 30, 2022, November 30, 2021 and November 30, 2020, respectively.
-We paid aggregate cash dividends totaling \$31.1 million, \$31.6 million and \$29.9 million for the years ended November 30, 2022, November 30, 2021 and November 30, 2020, respectively.
+We have declared aggregate per share quarterly cash dividends totaling \$0.70 for each of the years ended November 30, 2023, 2022 and 2021.
+We paid aggregate cash dividends totaling \$31.6 million and \$31.6 million for the years ended November 30, 2023, 2022 and 2021, respectively.
 Our Board of Directors may choose to suspend, decrease, or discontinue utilizing dividends as part of our capital allocation strategy at any time, particularly, if doing so, may advance our accretive M&A strategy.